napari/island-dispatch/source/blog/triangles_speedup_beta.md

 Thanks to the [SpatialData](https://spatialdata.scverse.org/) community, which decided to sponsor this work, we were able to implement a faster algorithm for rendering triangles used for rendering geometries in a napari shapes layer.
-(`SpatialData` is a framework for the representation of spatial multimodal data and part of the single-cell omics analysis suite [scverse](https://scverse.org/).)
+(`SpatialData` is a framework for the representation of spatial multimodal omics data and part of the single-cell omics analysis suite [scverse](https://scverse.org/).)